labeldock/lit-monaco-editor/README.md

-# lm-editor (lit-monaco-editor)
-Monaco Editor usable in plain HTML.
-It is currently in alpha version.

-As a product, it is not enough.
-It might be helpful if you just reference it to produce a better monaco editor.
+# lm-editor: Lit-based Monaco Editor

+The `lm-editor` package is an alpha-stage project that provides a Monaco Editor as a lit-based custom web element.
+While it is currently not feature-rich, it serves as a foundational block for more advanced Monaco Editor implementations.

-## Feature
+## Features

-- Monaco 0.41.0
+- Built on Monaco 0.41.0
-- lit based custom element
+- Utilizes lit for creating a custom element
-- Supports emmet.
-In case of html lang
+- Supports Emmet for HTML language

-## Build
+## Build Instructions

+To build the project, run the following commands:

 ```bash
 npm install
 npm run build
 ```

-After running the command there are chunks in dist directory
+After successful execution, you will find the output files in the `dist` directory.

-## Installation
+## Installation and Usage

+### Installation

+(TODO)

-## Start
+### Basic Start

+Add the following HTML to include the `lm-editor` in your project:

 ```html
 <html>